Myungbin/LINKER/README.md

 ```

 ## 1. Prepare the Dataset and requirements
-The dataset is not included in this repository and needs to be prepared separately.
+The preprocessed dataset is not included in this repository and needs to be prepared separately.
 ### Dataset
 Amazon Review: https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews
 ### Data pre-processing